matthiasmullie/mullie.eu/_posts/2013-06-19-parallel-processing-multi-tasking-php.md

     echo $var; // will output 'one'
     $var = 'two'; // will not affect parent process

-    /* Do some expensive work */
+    /* Do some work */
 } else {
     // $pid != 0, this is the parent thread

     /*
-     * Do some expensive work, while already doing other
+     * Do some work, while already doing other
      * work in the child process.
      */